If you want to pay for a FIELD TRIP or GROUP ACTIVITY please click here.

-County of San Diego Community Enhancement Program awarded $15,000 in 2013 to install fencing and upgrade our irrigation system..
+County of San Diego Neighborhood Reinvestment Program awared us $15,000 in 2013 to install fencing and upgrade our irrigation system.

 2013 SDG&E Environmental Champion Grant: $5000 for program improvements.

-Kashi REAL Project: Donated $15,000 which has been used for infrastructure improvements around the farm.
-Since 2011, Kashi REAL and Kashi employees have donated over $28,000 to support our work at Wild Willow Farm & Education Center.
+Kashi REAL Project: In 2015 the fine folks at Kashi donated a Chevy Astrovan worth $4500 that we use for farm deliverie; Since 2011, Kashi REAL and Kashi employees have donated over $33,000 to support our work at Wild Willow Farm & Education Center.

-Horizon Foundation: in 2013 awarded a grant of $5000 to support our farm school and install a volunteer coordinator.
+Horizon Foundation: in 2015 awarded us $2000 in support of our farm school, and in 2013 awarded a grant of $5000 to support our farm school and install a volunteer coordinator.

 MineralMaxx had donated a ton (literally!) of OMRI certified minerals we use to grow healthy soil and make our food taste great!